Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 **Minor Point 4:** "In section 2.4, equations (23) and (24) are referred to as corrected versions of equations (28) and (23) in Marchiori et al. (2019).
 What has been corrected for this paper, and why did it need to be corrected?
 These statements should be clarified."

-**Response:** We have added a brief explanation in Section 2.4 clarifying that Equations (23) and (24) correct the placement of the (1 - SPR_tot) factor in the original Marchiori et al. formulations. **Detailed mathematical derivations are available upon request if required.**
+**Response:** We have added a brief explanation in Section 2.4 clarifying that Equations (23) and (24) correct the placement of the (1 - SPR_tot) factor in the original Marchiori et al.(2019) formulations.
+Detailed mathematical derivations are available upon request if required.

 **Minor Point 5:** "In section 3.1, the paper defines the optimal extended mask as being an expansion of the nominal mask.
 The description of the size of this expansion is unclear, as it refers to surrounding the nominal mask by one pixel, but Figure 1b nicely illustrates the idea.
 This expansion by one pixel in all directions is described as the optimal definition, with reference made to minimising the increase in noise, but surely the truly optimal way in that case would be add just a small number of pixels covering the contaminants, rather than a full ring as shown in Figure 1b?
 This would have the benefit of not including pixels with minimal flux, this limiting the additional background contribution.
 What I think is missing here is an explanation of the process for determining the optimal size of the extended mask.
 Section 3.1 mentions a process of increasing the size of the extended mask by one more pixel and checking the impact on efficiency, with a note that this has been done before.
 Where has this been done, and by whom?
 Is this a reference to section 8.1 on page 13, where efficiency values are shown for the case of the extended mask considering just the most significant contaminant?
 Please support this statement with further explanation, a cross-reference to section 8.1, or a suitable citation. "

 **Response:** We agree that the extended mask design choice required better justification.
-We have added a reference to previous analysis showing that **1-pixel ring extension provides a good performance**.
+We have added a reference to previous analysis showing that 1-pixel ring extension provides a good performance.

 The choice of single-pixel extension is based on systematic analysis of extended mask performance (Gutiérrez-Canales 2025, Fig. 7.1), which demonstrates that larger extensions (+1 pixels) lead to significant efficiency degradation for extended flux measurements.
 This occurs because larger masks include more background noise while adding minimal contaminant signal.